jepras/source-graph/worklog.md

 - We need to be able to insert years before 0.
 - In proposal system; new items usually don't have year.
 Also we need to add "add years" and conflict resolution to that.

+# Things i like
+1.
+I like this idea..
+Could i restructure my app in such a way? https://monadical.com/posts/vibe-code-how-to-stay-in-control.html?utm_source=tldrnewsletter#
+The High-Level View

+Before scaring managers and leads with implementation details, here’s the conceptual framework:

+    Interface packages - Define contracts, data shapes, and the most important tests (human-written) Implementation packages - Fulfill those constraints (Vibe-generated, marked as @vibe-coded in README or in files) Clear dependency direction - Implementation depends on interfaces, never the reverse Regeneration freedom - Any @vibe-coded package can be deleted and rewritten without fear

+2.
+For clustering

+def generate_graph_clusters(center_item, all_items, all_influences):
+    prompt = f"""
+    You have a graph with {center_item} at the center, connected to {all_items}.

+    Create semantic clusters that make sense for this ENTIRE network, not just individual items.

+    Consider how influences flow through the network and group related influence chains together.
+    """

 # What did i learn from coding this with AI